IIED at the biodiversity COP in Cancun

-This side event will present evidence of the critical role of women in conserving and enhancing agrobiodiversity for food security in the face of climate change, and explore novel approaches for customary sustainable use and biodiversity mainstreaming.
+This side event presented evidence of the critical role of women in conserving and enhancing agrobiodiversity for food security in the face of climate change, and explore novel approaches for customary sustainable use and biodiversity mainstreaming.

-ANDES will present the results of a baseline study on neglected and underutilised species and nutrition in the Lares area of Southern Peru, and two women farmers from Lares will present the Maize Park 'Challakuy', a biocultural landscape that is being established in a centre of maize biodiversity.
+ANDES presented the results of a baseline study on neglected and underutilised species and nutrition in the Lares area of Southern Peru, and two women farmers from Lares will present the Maize Park 'Challakuy', a biocultural landscape that is being established in a centre of maize biodiversity.